THE TRAUMATIC HISTORY OF CARRIE FISHER’S DRUG ADDICTION

-Throughout history, many wonderful people have been claimed by dangerous drugs, and, unfortunately, hundreds more are dying as a result of overdoses each year.
+Throughout history, many wonderful people have been claimed by dangerous drugs.
+Unfortunately, hundreds more are dying as a result of overdoses each year.
 However, you do not have to be among the casualties of the Opioid Crisis, crystal meth scares, or additional drug-related incidences poisoning our country.
 You can take a stand and overcome your mental illness.
 With the right amount of perseverance, patience, and love, anything is possible.

 Are you suffering from a severe case of drug addiction or alcoholism?
 Is your friend or loved one also suffering from this sickness?
 In both cases, get in touch with Asana Recovery today.
 Our professional team of counselors and healthcare experts will help you endure the painful process of drug withdrawal and detox and guide you along the rocky road of rehabilitation.
 Soon enough, you will experience a faster and much more efficient recovery.

 If you want to find out more about our residential treatment or supervised detoxification/withdrawal programs or enroll in one of these programs today, we are ready and waiting to speak with you at your leisure and your disclosure.
 Call Asana now at (949) 438-4504 to learn how you can overcome your mental illness and take an extra step toward becoming a healthier person.